 HD has been present in CAR since 2007 where it initially contributed to an All-Inclusive Political Dialogue (AIPD).
 Following a formal request from the President of the Republic in March 2014, HD supported the transitional authorities to design and implement a durable political dialogue and national reconciliation process.

 This work culminated in the organisation of popular nation-wide consultations as a prelude to the Bangui National Forum.
 The Bangui Forum took place from 4-11 May 2015 and resulted in the historic signing of the Republican Pact for Peace, National Reconciliation and Reconstruction, and of a landmark agreement on disarmament, demobilization, reintegration and repatriation (DDRR) between the Government and nine of the country’s armed opposition groups who participated in the Forum.
-A peaceful referendum on a new Constitution, as well as legislative and presidential elections followed and marked the end of the transitional period.
+A peaceful referendum on a new Constitution, as well as legislative and presidential elections followed and marked the end of the transitional period in March 2016.

 General Francois Bozizé seized power in 2003 and was subsequently elected as President in 2005.
 In 2007, he initiated an All-Inclusive Political Dialogue (AIPD) process to reconcile the many political and armed entities in the country, and signed peace pacts with two of the rebel groups.
 The same year, he requested HD’s help in organising the AIPD process.